sanfinity-Iot/openremote/Demo-Smart-City.md

 All rules have the option to use a time scheduler, which allows for have rules activated on a time schedule with a recurrence.

 ![](https://github.com/openremote/Documentation/blob/master/manuscript/figures/Smart%20City%20-%20Demo%20Rules.png)
 _Figure 3a.
-The Rules view of the Demo Smart City, showing showing an imaginary example which sends an e-mail when the Ozone levels are increasing while water levels are too high._
+The Rules view of the Demo Smart City, showing an imaginary example which sends an e-mail when the Ozone levels are increasing while water levels are too high._

 ![Manager Rules Scheduler](https://github.com/openremote/Documentation/blob/master/manuscript/figures/Manager%20-%20Rules%20scheduler.png)
 _Figure 3b.
-The Rules Scheduler allows for activate rules, based on a recurring time schedule_
+The Rules Scheduler allows for activating rules, based on a recurring time schedule_

 ## Insights